umdevelopera/um-woocommerce-bought-product/README.md

 Once the plugin is cloned, enter your site admin dashboard and go to _wp-admin > Plugins > Installed Plugins_.
 Find the "Ultimate Member - WooCommerce (bought products)" plugin and click the "Activate" link.

 ### Install from ZIP archive
-You can install this plugin from the [ZIP archive](https://drive.google.com/file/d/18f2bjz-hPPdf82kvLrnCZ_kBN2kvZXjE/view?usp=sharing) as any other plugin.
+You can install this plugin from the [ZIP archive](https://drive.google.com/file/d/1qC0x_TV-Z9G20RPmuUsrSETej9gYY9Iy/view?usp=sharing) as any other plugin.
 Follow [this instruction](https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin).

 ## How to use
+Go to *wp-admin > Ultimate Member > Dashboard* to updates information about purchased products for members.
+Find the **WooCommerce (bought products)** widget and click the **Start** button to run the process.
+You'll see a progress bar below.
+Wait until the process will be done.

 Go to *wp-admin > Ultimate Member > Forms > Default Profile* to add the **Bought products** field to profiles.
 Click the "+" icon in the **Form Builder**.
 You will see the **Fields Manager** pop-up.
 Click the **Bought products** button.
 A field will be added to the form.
 Click the **Update** button to save changes.
 See details [here](https://docs.ultimatemember.com/article/188-how-to-add-fields-to-a-form).

 Go to *wp-admin > Ultimate Member > Member Directories > Edit* to add the **Bought products** filter to the member directory.
 Scroll down to the **Search Options** section.
 Turn on the **Enable Filters feature** setting and you will see the **Choose filter(s) meta to enable** setting below.
 Click the **Add New Custom Field** button to add a new filter.
 Choose the **Bought products** in the field that appears.
 Click the **Update** button to save the changes.
 See details [here](https://docs.ultimatemember.com/article/1513-member-directories-2-1-0#search).

 ### Screenshots:

+Image - How to updates information about purchased products for members.

+Image - Update purchased products process.

 Image - How to add a field to the Profile form.
 ![um-woocommerce-bought-product 01-1](https://github.com/umdevelopera/um-woocommerce-bought-product/assets/113178913/7e2bbbb0-0204-4562-9e43-44b856da4b04)